 To make the content library transfer easy, Microsoft has put together a tool.
 The tool is called “ContentLibraryTransfer.exe” and the tool is useful for the scenario when the disk drive hosting the content library becomes full.

-The Content Library Transfer tool is as part of Configmgr 2012 Toolkit SP1 and available for download Here.
+The Content Library Transfer tool is part of Configmgr 2012 Toolkit SP1 and is available for download Here.

 Three Points to be noted before running Content Library Transfer Tool

 Content Library Folders from One Drive to Another

 1. ContentLibraryTransfer.exe must run locally on the distribution point with administrator privileges.
 Can’t be run from a remote machine.
 However, we could be able to use psexec and run this tool remotely?